SolombrinoIsmail/WeatherMicroservice/README.md

 3. **Access the Swagger UI:**

     Open your browser and navigate to `http://localhost:5122` to view and interact with the API documentation.

-## API Documentation

-The API documentation is available through Swagger UI.
-After running the application, navigate to: